 Farmers in Rathcroghan aim to produce fruit, meat, dairy products, and vegetables in a similar manner to our prehistoric ancestors in order to make farming more attractive to younger generations.

-The European Innovation Partnership gave the area a €1 million to make the area more sustainable over the next five years and farmers are already started to change the way they farm.
+The European Innovation Partnership gave the area €1 million to make the area more sustainable over the next five years and farmers are already started to change the way they farm.

 Farmers have installed fencing around the historic ringfort to prevent cattle from grazing on the ancient fort, while some farmers have swapped European breeds of heavy cattle with smaller native breeds.

 One farmer plans to re-introduce an almost-extinct breed of Irish sheep back into the Roscommon ecosystem.